QuantumPL/site/content/event/pop22/index.md

 projects:
 ---

-There are four interesting quantum PL and verification related papers being presented at POPL 2022 next week:
+There are four interesting quantum PL and verification related papers being presented at POPL 2022:

 - [Quantum Information Effects](../../publication/Heunen2022) by Robin Kaarsgaard, Chris Heunen
 - [Twist: Sound Reasoning for Purity and Entanglement in Quantum Programs](../../publication/Yuan2022) by Charles Yuan, Christopher McNally, Michael Carbin